Griffin Island (RuneQuest): Publication history

-Griffin Island was written by Rudy Kraft, Jennell Jaquays, Greg Stafford, and Sandy Petersen, with a cover by Steve Purcell, and illustration by Jaquays, and was published by The Avalon Hill Game Company in 1986 as a boxed set with a 52-page book and two 32-page books and a large map.
-It was published in 1988 by Games Workshop with a cover by Angus Fieldhouse as a 144-page hardcover book.

 Chaosium originally published Runequest in 1978, and quickly followed this with a second edition the following year.
+In 1981, Chaosium published Griffin Mountain, a RuneQuest supplement set in Glorantha written by Rudy Kraft, Jennell Jaquays, Greg Stafford, and Sandy Petersen.
 In an attempt to increase distribution and marketing of Runequest, Chaosium made a deal with Avalon Hill in 1984 to publish the third edition of RuneQuest.
 Under the agreement, Avalon Hill took ownership of the trademark for RuneQuest, but Chaosium did not include the setting of Glorantha in the license unless the content was either created or approved by Chaosium staff.
 If Chaosium did not supply Glorantha material, Avalon Hill used either a generic setting called "Fantasy Earth" or and alternative fantasy setting called Gateway.

-Chaosium had originally published Griffin Mountain in 1981, a RuneQuest supplement set in Glorantha written by Rudy Kraft, Jennell Jaquays, Greg Stafford, and Sandy Petersen.
-Avalaon Hill republished it, but since they could not use the Glorantha setting, the original wilderness setting of Griffin Mountain was changed to an isolated island that could be ported into any RuneQuest campaign setting, and the product, retitled Griffin Island, was branded with the alternate fantasy Gateway logo.
-The writing credits remained the same, along with an interior art credit to Jennell Jaquays, but new cover art was created by Steve Purcell.